bliakher/cshargs/README.md

 - If `required` not specified, it is inferred from the nullability of the used type. (nullable &equiv; required)
 - If `required: false`, the default value of the property is used.
 - If `required: true`, missing option throws an exception.
+- For alias, use the named argument `alias`
+- For option that can be used only with some other option use the named argument `useWith` which takes the option property name.

-Types of option properties must be either:
+- For help description, use the named argument `help` Types of option properties must be either:
   - one of the C# primitives (`int`, `string`, `bool`, `short`, `long`, etc.)
   - an enum.